-2. Complete the conversation by putting the verbs in brackets into the present perfect.
+2. PAIR WORK.
+With your partner, complete the conversation by putting the verbs in brackets into the present perfect.

 As Mrs. Thorne is walking home, she comes to the scene of a road accident.

 Mrs. Thorne: What (happen)?

 Mrs. Neal: There (be) an accident.
 A lorry (crash) into a car.